 What is the purpose?

-The COBRA study is an observational study, which means that the researchers collect data without an intervention.
 The study consists of two research methods: quantitative and qualitative.
 In the quantitative research of the study all participants undergo body measurements, donate blood samples and fill out questionnaires.
 For the qualitative research of the study a smaller group of participants is invited to take part in interviews, and after the interviews focus groups will be organized.
-Participants will be monitored for a period of one year.
+All participants were monitored for a period of one year.